CTristan/lobotomy-corporation-mods/INTEGRATION_TESTING_CHECKLIST.md

   - [ ] DEAD: Qliphoth counter is zero.
   - [ ] DEAD: Agent has Fortitude above three and Temperance above two.
   - [ ] DEAD: Agent has Fortitude below four and Temperance below three.
-  - [ ] DEAD: Agent has Fortitude from 57 to 64 and does not have gift.
+  - [ ] DEAD: Agent has Fortitude from 57 to 64 and doesn't have the gift.
   - [ ] NOT dead: Agent has Fortitude below four and Temperance above two.
 - [ ] Snow Queen
   - [ ] DEAD: Agent has the Feather of Honor armor equipped.
-  - [ ] NOT dead: Agent does not have the Feather of Honor equipped.
+  - [ ] NOT dead: Agent doesn't have the Feather of Honor equipped.
 - [ ] Spider Bud
   - [ ] DEAD: Agent has one Prudence and performs work other than Insight.
   - [ ] DEAD: Agent has Prudence above one and performs Insight work.